Home » National Parks » Mesa Verde National Park » How to Tour Enchanted Mesa Verde National Park

 Unanswered Questions Balcony House

 Many theories suggest that environmental factors and social stress were the most prominent factors that affected this decision.
 The history of the Pueblo Indian dwellings is very interesting, and the colors and the rock formations of the canyons are amazing.
-Each ranger has its own narrative, ours was very informative.
+Each ranger has his or her own narrative.
+Ours was very informative.

 Ancient circular stone kiva structure viewed from above with a central depression and high sandstone walls at Balcony House